 Head over to a tool like SEMRush and sign up for a free account.

 Once inside pop your website URL into the search bar at the top of the page:

 Hit “search” and this will show you a brief breakdown of your site.

 Including the keywords your website is currently ranking for:

-You may find that you’re ranking for some terms at a low level!
+You may find that you’re already ranking for a bunch of great keywords.

 Wrapping This Up…